AshridgeTechnologies/elemento/stories/Tutorial and general improvements - Part 2.md

 Requirements
 ------------

-From user test:
+From user test, changes to Elemento:
 - Tutorial page scrolls down every time you focus on another part of the page
 - Not clear where had got to in the steps on each page
 - Show me for properties panel highlights the preview and all the different properties
+- Comic Sans doesn't work as Font Family
+- When changed the name of the Your Name element, things stopped working, no indication why
+- Unknown names error message not very intuitive

+From user test, changes to tutorial:
 - Concepts of Properties and Properties Panel not obvious - or element
 - Suggest working through before doing Show Me
 - Typed own name instead of "Your Name"
 - Did not like having the formula typed automatically before had chance to enter it
     - would have preferred being shown the right box and entering the formula as separate steps
+- Suggest playing with properties after completing the tutorial
 - Would have liked more explanation, so long as could choose to ignore
-- Suggest playing with properties after completing the tutorial
-- Comic Sans doesn't work as Font Family
-- When changed the name of the Your Name element, things stopped working, no indication why
-- Unknown names error message not very intuitive

 Other points:
 - List manipulation - **Join**, Unique, Without, Contains, Append, Count✅